Buying a house in a fire or flood zone

 - Don’t confuse a quote with a binder.
 Lenders fund on bound coverage.
 A quote on day-of is not enough and underwriters can take time.

-- Don't skip flood coverage because "it's never flooded".
-If it's in the mandatory zone with a federally-backed loan, the lender will force-place it if you don't buy it — at a worse rate.
+- Don’t skip flood coverage because “it’s never flooded”.
+If it’s in the mandatory zone with a federally-backed loan, the lender will force-place it if you don’t buy it, at a worse rate.

 - Don’t fill out a mass “compare quotes” form.
 One independent agent, not a number sold to twelve agencies.